-- Possibility to perform experiments that break the boundaries of different testbeds or domains (wireless, 5G, wired, OpenFlow, cloud computing, smart cities, services, etc.) - Easily access all the required resources with a single account. - Focus on your core task of experimentation, instead of on practical aspects such as learning to work with different tools for each testbed, requesting accounts on each testbed separately, etc. - An extra benefit which is offered in this call is the dedicated support from specific Fed4FIRE members.
-Each proposer, preparing a proposal is required to seek a supporting Fed4FIRE consortium partner or partners (the "Patron") that will be in charge of dedicated (advanced) support of the experiment.
+- Possibility to perform experiments that break the boundaries of different testbeds or domains (wireless, 5G, wired, OpenFlow, cloud computing, smart cities, services, etc.) - Easily access all the required resources with a single account. - Focus on your core task of experimentation, instead of on practical aspects such as learning to work with different tools for each testbed, requesting accounts on each testbed separately, etc. - An extra benefit which is offered in this call is the - o 2-stage approach with a minimum effort in Stage 1 - A dedicated support from specific Fed4FIRE+ members.
+Each proposer, preparing a proposal is required to seek a supporting Fed4FIRE consortium partner or partners (the "Patron") that will be in charge of dedicated (advanced) support of the experiment. - A limited budget available for running small experiments in preparation of the Stage 2 proposal submission